The Scarcity Principle in Action: Understanding the Psychology of UX Design

 4 mins read

-How does the scarcity principle work?
+How does the Scarcity Principle Works?

 ux scarcity principle by amazon